These vegan loaded black bean potato wedges are the perfect weekend fake-away or week-night family treat.

 - 4 cloves garlic sliced, or 2 teaspoons of dried garlic

-- 2 tbsp salsa either shop-bought or homemade.
+- 2 tablespoon salsa either shop-bought or homemade.
 I used a jar of shop bought.
 Use extra salsa to accompany the dish.

-- ¼ tsp chilli powder or extra if desired for a spicier topping.
+- ¼ teaspoon chilli powder or extra if desired for a spicier topping.

 - 250 ml vegetable stock or 1 tablespoon of olive oil